-We are concerned about 'voodoo' gay-cure therapy and it's promotion.
+We are concerned about 'gay-cure' therapy and it's promotion.
 Any attempt to 'cure' lesbian, gay and bisexual people is damaging to self-esteem and contributes to unhappiness.
-Stonewall works with many NHS organisations to make sure gay people can access services free from discrimination and have their health needs met in a sensitive and timely fashion.
+Stonewall works with many NHS organisations to make sure lesbian, gay and bisexual people can access services free from discrimination and have their health needs met in a sensitive and timely fashion.

 Guidance for the public

 The United Kingdom Council for Pyschotherapy has produced public information and advice on gay conversion therapy.
 This leaflet offers accessible information for those who may feel under pressure to seek ‘treatment’ for their sexuality, and signposts people to places where they can access safe and non-judgemental therapeutic support.
 It was requested by the Department of Health and prepared by the leading psychological professional bodies in the UK with support from Stonewall.

 If you need any extra support or information on finding appropriate counselling please contact Stonewall's Information Service by completing our online form or call us on 08000 50 20 20.
 Our freephone service is open Mon-Fri, 9.30am to 5.30pm.

 Reparative therapy refers to any form of counselling, psychotherapy or treatment which aims to stop or reduce same-sex attraction.
 It is based on an assumption that being lesbian, gay or bisexual is a mental illness and can be cured.
 Reparative therapy is also known as ‘conversion therapy’ and ‘gay-cure therapy’.
 Any attempt to ‘cure’ a gay, lesbian or bisexual person is destructive; it reinforces self-hatred and contributes to unhappiness.

 As early as the 1950s new medical research started to emerge which argued that lesbians and gay men were not suffering from mental illness but could lead happy and productive lives.